Handling nested JSON arrays during graph ingestion

 Production Cypher Patterns: Subquery Isolation & Deterministic Anchoring

-The immediate production fix requires isolating array traversal within subqueries and enforcing strict chunk boundaries.
-Modern Neo4j deployments must leverage CALL { ... } IN TRANSACTIONS to decouple memory consumption from logical batch size.
+The production fix requires isolating array traversal within subqueries and enforcing strict chunk boundaries.
+CALL { ... } IN TRANSACTIONS decouples memory consumption from logical batch size and is issued as an auto-commit statement (via session.run), not inside an explicit transaction.

 UNWIND $chunk AS payload